maxloosmu/gsheet/README.md

 - Feature 11 is about appearance and has been implemented based on my understanding of the requirement.
 - Features 8 and 9 were the last to be implemented because of the limitations of Google Apps Script (GAS).
 The GAS interpreter does not provide a ready means of scheduling the `onEdit` and `onChange` triggered processes, so a timer function has to be implemented as a scheduling hack to queue the 2 triggered processes.

+#### BabyLegalSSv0.9.1.1 Summary
+Error found
+- When IT IS is typed in, the Tee became broken at the top of the cell with keyword WHEN.

+Goals
+- To resolve this error by building a proper Tee.